jeffpar/pcjs.v1/_posts/2016-11-08-you-should-have-voted-for-the-pdp-11.md

 Better yet, fork the [PCjs Project](https://github.com/jeffpar/pcjs), debug the problem yourself, test a fix, and then send me a pull request.  :-)

-Finally, another shout-out to [Paul Nankervis](mailto:paulnank@hotmail.com), who not only generously gave permission to use code from his JavaScript [PDP 11/70 Emulator (v1.4)](http://skn.noip.me/pdp11/pdp11.html), but has also patiently answered my many questions.
+Finally, another shout-out to Paul Nankervis, who not only generously gave permission to use code from his JavaScript [PDP-11/70 Emulator (v1.4)](http://skn.noip.me/pdp11/pdp11.html), but has also patiently answered all my questions.

 I'm [@jeffpar](http://twitter.com/jeffpar) and I approve this blog post.